Aboriginal Custom Adoption Recognition Act: How Inuit Custom Adoption Works in Nunavut

 What the ACARA Does

-The Aboriginal Custom Adoption Recognition Act provides a legal pathway to have these traditional arrangements formally recognized by the territorial government without going through the court system.
+The Aboriginal Custom Adoption Recognition Act provides a legal pathway to have these traditional arrangements formally recognized by the territorial government through an agreement between the biological and adoptive parents.

-Critically: the Act does not require termination of parental rights.
-The biological parents are not erased from the legal record.
-Instead, the Act allows the relationship to be characterized in a way that reflects Inuit understanding of what happened — not a loss but an addition to the child's family.
+The biological parents are not erased from the child's family network.
+Instead, the arrangement reflects Inuit understanding of what happened — not a loss but an addition to the child's family.

 The Declaration Process